iisgaurav/AuraXBot/README.md

 <h1 align="center">⚡ A U R A X B O T ⚡</h1>

-<h2>This is a userbot made for telegram.
-I made this userbot with help of all other userbots available in telegram.
-All credits goes to its Respective Owners.

-This is the one and only official AuraXBot Userbot made by @iisgaurav.
-Don't forget to star this repo if you liked it.
-Enjoy Your Bot!!💝</h2>
+<h2>This is the one and only official AuraXUserbot made by @iisgaurav.
+Don't forget to star this repo if you liked it.!!💝</h2>

 [![AuraXBot logo](https://telegra.ph/file/62b6e6a1bb6ed711401ce.jpg)](https://t.me/AuraXUserbot)